abhishekrai43/valido/README.md

 - Batch processing of ZIP files containing multiple PDFs
 - Scheduled processing and background operations

-### 🌐 LAN Access
-- Run on one computer, access from any device on your network
-- Share validation results across your team
-- Centralized rule management
-- Web-based interface – no installation needed on client machines

 ### 🛠️ Built-in Help
 The application includes a comprehensive **"How To Use"** section with: